Jkuffler/Jkuffler/README.md

 <b>Life-long student in meatspace and cyberspace</b>

-COVID soured my career as a sales rep so I've skilled up as a software engineer, web developer.
-I've begun by cutting my teeth on JavaScript, React, and Ruby on Rails.
-Interpersonal skills are a big deal to me.
 In Beautiful Katamari the king of the universe says "Love makes the world go round...but manners keep you from getting motion sickness".
 I love that.

 I thrive at high volume paces that involve cross collaboration.
 When there's downtime I like to research and experiment with new technologies, ideas, and problems.

-My experience with the public for almost 20 years has shown that I am driven to thoroughly assess client's needs and deliver exceptional solutions.
+My experience with the public for 20+ years has shown that I am driven to deliver thorough solutions.

 I'm passionate about personal discovery and persistently lifting the spirits of those around me.
-DEI is a way of life and I'm very pleased to feel a part of a more positive culture than previous roles.
+DEI is a way of life and I'm very pleased to feel a part of a more positive culture than in retail roles.

 Especially in the dev community: humans are still among my favorite resources.
 Let's talk about open-source :)